Cebu Trip: Whale Shark 'Butanding' Encounter in Oslob

 photo by Doi

 After 40 minutes or so, we finished our swim and headed back to shore.
-I didn't realize how exhausted I was, I had to take my rash guard off because I felt hot inside (not that kind of hot) and had difficulty breathing.
+I didn’t realize how exhausted I was, I had to take my rash guard off because I had difficulty breathing.
 A small bottled water would’ve sufficed to replenish some energy.

 Edcel’s close encounter with the Tuki